-I’ve been struggling with a bout of chronic pain, and it’s making things difficult for me to believe the best, to hope, and to trust in the basic goodness that resides in life and in others.
-I’ve been having to let myself feel all my feelings and have realized how much I over-identify with some of my more so-called negative feelings like sadness, anger, and fear.
+Struggling with a recent bout of chronic pain, I find myself struggling to believe the best about my life and trust in the basic goodness that resides in life and in others.
+I have allowed myself to feel all my feelings and have realized how much I over-identify with many negative feelings like sadness, anger, and fear.

-So the thing to do, of course, is to lean into the sharp edges of emotions, just as they are, and move through them.
-I find it helpful to think of myself surfing when I find myself in the midst of a strong feeling.
-I remind myself that feelings are like waves and sometimes they are so strong we do get hurled into the water and thrown off course.
-The beauty of waves is that no matter how large they are is that they will indeed pass away eventually.
-The trick for me is to focus on God in the midst of the strong waves and listen for his voice rather than reacting to the clamor within.
+So the thing to do, of course, is to lean into the sharp edges of emotions, just as they are, and move through them gracefully.
+When I find myself in the midst of a strong feeling, I remind myself that feelings are like waves and sometimes they are so strong we are hurled into the water and thrown off course.
+The beauty of waves is that no matter how large they are, they will indeed pass away.
+For me, I focus on my anchor in God amid the strong waves and listen for his voice rather than reacting to the clamor within.

 This sounds so easy but as usual, theory is very different than practice.

-My weekend has been a challenging one due to the chronic pain episode.
-Many feelings have surfaced and much is related to grief and loss.
-I mourn the loss of my ability to lift weights as it was something I remember doing fondly when I was a teenager and young adult.
-My physician has advised me that lifting weights is probably out, but that I can do resistance bands, but still, the pull to the past me, the one who was stronger and healthier, who used to be able to lift, is enormous.
+My weekend has been a challenging one due to the chronic pain episode, and many feelings related to grief and loss have surfaced.
+I mourn the loss of my ability to lift weights as it was an exercise I engaged in fondly as a teenager and young adult.
+My physician has advised me that lifting weights is out, but that I can do resistance bands, but still, the pull to the past me, the one who was stronger and healthier, who used to be able to lift, is enormous.
 The call, of course, is for me to let go of the past and embrace this new way of being.

-What does that look like in the midst of chronic health conditions that make it difficult to think straight sometimes?
-For me, it looks like talking back to the messages within the feelings but putting them in their place.
-I no longer need that old storyline.
-In fact, I need to focus on what I do have and what I can do to take good care of myself.
-It means positive self-talk, actively saying out loud what the truth really is instead of listening to the old storyline of gloom, doom, and despair.
-Paradoxically, it also means that when someone asks how I am doing, rather than putting on a cheerful face and pretending that all is well I say the truth like “I’m doing okay.
-I’m in some pain today.
+What does that look like in the midst of chronic health conditions that make it difficult to think clearly?
+For me, it looks like acknowledging my grief of losing my ability to lift weights while recognizing what I can do to change my life now like taking good care of my body.
+I can practice positive self-talk, actively saying out loud what the truth really is instead of feeding the old storyline of hopelessness.
+Paradoxically, I can tell people the truth when they ask how I’m doing.
+Rather than putting on a cheerful face and pretending I’m fine, I can say genuinely “I’m in some pain today.
 How about you?”

-I think we do a grave disservice to our humanity when we constantly try to put a positive spin on many things in our lives and then, consequently, the lives of all of those around us.
-Cognitive reframing, while an important tool in counseling, can cut off an honest exchange a person shares in order to process his or her feelings.
-It is an example of cognitive rigidity, really, because the focus it does not allow the presence of grief, of sadness and loss, of unrelenting sorrow that happens in our lives.
-These are perfectly normal responses when bad things happen to us.
-Can you imagine sharing something heartbreaking with someone only to hear that person respond with “Well, you should be grateful you have been beaten by your husband/have cancer/lost a child/have chronic pain/etc., because it makes you are stronger?”
+We do a great disservice to our humanity when we put a positive spin on many things in our lives and then, consequently, the lives of all of those around us.
+Cognitive reframing, while an important tool in counseling, can cut off an honest exchange a person shares to process his or her feelings.
+When we reframe our experiences without thinking, we do not allow the presence of grief, of sadness and loss, to rise and pass away.
+These feelings are normal responses when bad things happen to us, and they deserve to be noticed.
+Can you imagine sharing something heartbreaking with a friend only to hear that person respond with “Well, you should be grateful you have been beaten by your husband or have cancer or chronic pain because it makes you are stronger?”

 Well, thank you for sharing, but I’m not buying your fix today.

-God wants our honesty and if that means a cry-fest, then go for it.
-If that means talking angrily to God, then go for it.
-If that means, mourning the loss of the past, then by all means, do it.
-Our emotions are precious messages telling us to pay attention to our bodies, minds, and souls.
+God wants our honesty and that means we need to cry, then we can let ourselves cry.
+Sometimes that looks like letting ourselves own our anger or mourn our losses in a healthy and non-indulgent way.
+Our emotions are precious messengers, telling us to pay attention to our bodies, minds, and souls.
 As psychologist Susan David said in her recent TED talk on emotional agility, emotions are “data not directives.”
-They tell us crucial things about ourselves that we would not normally have accessed before, directing us to take action in accordance with the values we hold most dear.
+They show us things about ourselves that we would not normally have accessed before, directing us to take action in accordance with the values we hold most dear.